micro/clients/README.md

 See each sub-directory for the appropriate client and an example in the readme.

+The sdk directory contains gRPC generated clients for the runtime.

 ## Developement

 Our [development](https://github.com/micro/development/blob/master/design/clients.md) repo tracks any development of micro related code.
 We also have a #development channel on slack for any realtime discussion.